About the Institute of Teaching and Learning

 Our vision, ultimately, is for the institute to be known as a centre for excellence in teaching and learning and for the evaluation and implementation of research practices in independent, secondary and international education.

-We envisage all teaching staff engaging with existing research and evidence, and support a smaller group leading enquiry projects through our Ideas Lab.
-Some projects focus on a comphrensive literature review of an area of practice or policy, others are action research projects introducing and evaluating a new intervention in the classroom, whilst others involve working with univerisities on research of a more academic nature.
+We envisage all teaching staff engaging with existing research and evidence, and will continue to support a smaller group leading enquiry projects through our Ideas Lab.
+Some projects focus on reviewing the literature in an area of practice or policy, others are action research projects introducing and evaluating a new intervention in the classroom, whilst others involve working with universities on research of a more academic nature.

-We are providing increasing opporutnities for students to become involved in projects as co-researchers, to develop their knowledge of topical research questions and their own research and enquiry skills.
+We are providing increasing opportunities for students to become involved in projects as co-researchers, to develop their knowledge of topical research questions and their own research and enquiry skills.

 We are committed to bringing together university researchers with ITL teachers to work on collaborative research projects focused on ITL themes.
 Such partnerships, and the appointment of ITL fellows, allows our teachers to be mentored by academic researchers to support the development of their research skills, whilst investigating an important area of enquiry for the school.
 Such partnerships are already in place through our flourishing project and leadership work.